krobelus/rate-experiments/README.md

 In `MiniSat`, *locked* clauses are reason clauses, the reason for having propagated some literal in the trail.
-The function `Solver::removeSatisfied` also deletes locked clauses, however, the literals assigned because of a locked clause are not unassigned here.
-This suggests that a locked clause is implicitly kept in the formula, even though it is deleted.
+The function `Solver::removeSatisfied` also deletes locked clauses, however, the literals assigned because of such a locked clause will not be unassigned.
+This suggests that the locked clause is implicitly kept in the formula, even though it is deleted.
 State-of-the-art DRAT checkers ignore deletions of unit clauses, which means they do not unassign any literal when deleting clauses, matching the